BloodHoundAD/BloodHound/docs/data-analysis/nodes.rst

 AZFunctionApp
 ^^^^^

+Functions are one of several services falling under the umbrella of “Azure Automation”.
+Azure admins can create functions using a variety of language (C#, Java, PowerShell, etc.), then run those functions on-demand in Azure.
+Functions are hosted and grouped together in Azure using Function Apps.

+Read more about how attackers abuse Function Apps in this blog post: https://medium.com/p/300065251cbe

 At the top of the node info tab you will see the following info:

 * **NAME**: The full name of the asset